tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 <compare>
 <james {% include timecode %}>

 China shares a lot of cultural identity and history with these countries too… broadly speaking.
 And given the massive amounts of cash that China hands out through its arts programs, you’d think that China itself would want to capitalize on BL the way Thailand and Taiwan have.
-The international outreach would be positive, and ultimately garnish a lot of goodwill from queer audiences, for softening their pespective<sup class"add">[sic: perspective]</sup> of China and Maoism.
+The international outreach would be positive, and ultimately garnish a lot of goodwill from queer audiences, for softening their pespective<sup class="add">[sic: perspective]</sup> of China and Maoism.
 Not to mention the financial return.

 So why is China not engaging?
 Because control over their own population is more beneficial to the legacy and stability of the state.
 A citizen may ask: “If it’s suddenly okay to be gay… what else is okay?”